nasa/cFS-GroundSystem/Guide-GroundSystem.md

 The GroundSystem directory contains the new Ground System project for the cFS, that incorporates the main window to launch commands and telemetry systems, and other utilities like FDL/FUL and FT managers to send and receive files.
 The main window runs alongside the Routing Service (`RoutingService.py`).
 The Routing Service handles all incoming data and publishes (PUB/SUB) the data to specific ZeroMQ channels so that the different ground system utilities can receive (subscribe) only the desired data.

-This ground system supports commanding and receiving telemetry from multiple spacecrafts using UDP.
+This ground system supports commanding and receiving telemetry from multiple spacecraft using UDP.

 The Ground System contains the main window that lets you launch the different utilities.